obiba/opal-doc/admin/configuration.rst

 ``org.obiba.opal.keys.tableReference``   Fully-qualified name of the identifiers table ``org.obiba.opal.taxonomies``            Comma separated list of URIs to taxonomy files in YAML format.
 Note that file URI schema is supported (allows to read locally defined taxonomy).
 ``org.obiba.opal.plugins.site``          The URL to the plugins repository (default is https://plugins.obiba.org).
 A plugin repository is not just a list of files, meta-data information about plugins are expected to be provided by a plugins.json file.
-``org.obiba.opal.r.repos``               The list of CRAN repositories from which R packages can be downloaded, comma separated.
-Default value is ``https://cran.rstudio.com,https://cran.obiba.org``.
 ``org.obiba.opal.ssl.excludedProtocols`` SSL/TLS (comma separated) protocols that HTTPS server must not reply to.
 Typical configuration value would be: SSLv3.
 Default is to not exclude any of the SSL/TLS protocols.
 ``org.obiba.opal.maxFormContentSize``    Maximum body size of a HTTP(S) form post request.
 Default value is ``200000`` bytes.
 ``org.obiba.opal.ws.messageSizeLimit``   Limit of the Protobuf message size.
 Default value is ``524288000`` bytes (500MB).